sidhant007/sidhant007.github.io/about.md

 Prior to this I worked as a software engineer at Citadel Securities for ~2 years and before that did my undergraduate from National University of Singapore (NUS).

-I have a strong interest in: Algorithms for Big Data, Probability and Statistics, High-performant Systems, Modern C++, Recreational Mathematics.
+I have a strong interest in: Algorithms, Probability and Statistics, High-performant Systems, Modern C++, Recreational Mathematics.

 ### More Information